ainslec/FileSaverJsGwt/README.md

 >              // To save binary information
 >              FileSaver.saveBlob(fileName, blob); // The blob must be a JavascriptObject representing a standard Blob object.

+## GWT Configuration

 ## Compatibility

 Requires a modern version of IE (10+) or Firefox (25+) or Chrome or Safari (6.1+).
 See https://github.com/eligrey/FileSaver.js for more details.

 ## History

 * Version 0.1 - November 20, 2015 - Initial Release, saves text only, no binary save.
 * Version 0.2 - September 22, 2016 - Added saveBlob() method, for saving files containing binary content.
-* Version 1.0.0 - January 19, 2020 - Added Maven Central build, changed package name to org.ainslec.*.

 ## Licenses